Pumpkin02/ML4B-project/README.md

 # 6 Conclusion

 This project demonstrates the feasibility and utility of a multilingual, semantic similarity-based system for political misinformation classification.
-By embedding tweets and comparing them against a labeled fake-news dataset using transformer-based models and cosine similarity, we introduce a scalable and explainable approach to **Fake–Real–Uncertain** classification.
+By embedding tweets and comparing them against a labeled fake-news dataset using transformer-based models and cosine similarity, we introduce a scalable and explainable approach to **Fake–Real–Unclear** classification.

 Our contributions go beyond academic modeling.
 The publicly available [Streamlit app](http://fakenewserkennung.streamlit.app) translates research into a **functional prototype** that users can interact with, explore, and analyze politically relevant data in real-time.